 The budgeting system for today’s SaaS businesses must be flexible and collaborative to succeed.
 Mosaic modernizes the end-to-end budgeting process so you can say goodbye to complex spreadsheets and embrace strategic finance initiatives.
 Mosaic helps your business focus on efficiency and real-time accuracy so you can make smarter business decisions for months (and years) to come.

-Mosaic offers preloaded metrics, templates, and dashboards that help shorten the budget allocation and planning process from two weeks to two days.
+Mosaic offers preloaded metrics, templates, and dashboards that help shorten the budget allocation and planning process from two weeks to two days, as well as a custom metric builder tool that allows you to slice your data exactly the way that you need.
 The SaaS acquisition metrics dashboard considers important KPIs like customer acquisition cost (CAC), CAC payback, and your SaaS magic number so that you can dig into the granular insights necessary to craft your company’s unique growth narrative.